mkskh/mkskh/README.md

 # Hi there!

 My name is Max.
+I am currently a DCI student studying Python Backend (July 2023 - July 2024)
 My age is 29.
 I'm from Ukraine.
 I've been living in Berlin since July 2022
-I'm a former [seller](https://www.amazon.com/sp?ie=UTF8&seller=A1BBA58K2MDADI&isAmazonFulfilled=0&asin=B077RT9KMV&ref_=olp_merch_name_7) on Amazon (USA Marketplace).
-I also have a master's degree in law.

-* I'm currently a DCI-student
+### Aditional:
+* B1 German language certificate
 * Completed a one-month orientation course in IT at DCI in German language
-* Now I'm learning Python (started in July 2023)
-* I have B1 German language level
-* Actively improving my English.
-I'm taking an English course at language school GreenForest (from September 2023)
+* Specialist's Degree in Law
+* I'm a former [seller](https://www.amazon.com/sp?ie=UTF8&seller=A1BBA58K2MDADI&isAmazonFulfilled=0&asin=B077RT9KMV&ref_=olp_merch_name_7) on Amazon (USA Marketplace).

   # My projects:
   - 23.02.2024 - [Django-forms-mkskh Exercise-Project](https://github.com/mkskh/Django-forms-mkskh) (Django Exercise-Project.
 More work with Foms.
 This is a continuation of previous project (the same website from the previous project)